samaratrilling/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 > ![image](toolbar_constraints.png)
 >
 > 3. Select the `Item` object in our `Toolbar` and change the `Identifier` to Trash.
 You will see `Item` change into a trash can icon.
-> 4. Connect the Trash icon to the `Exit` of the View Controller, you will be presented with a popup to select the `unwindToSeque` action.
+> 4. Connect the Trash icon to the `Exit` of the View Controller.
+You will be presented with a popup to select the `unwindToSeque` action.
 >
 > ![image](connect_trash_exit.png)
 >
 > A new seque will have been created.
-> setup the Identifier as 'Delete', you will be using that in the switch statement in the `unwindToSeque` function.
+> Set up the Identifier as 'Delete', you will be using that in the switch statement in the `unwindToSeque` function.
 >
 > ![image](display_seque_exit_1.png) ![image](display_seque_exit_2.png)